iterative/dvc.org/content/docs/command-reference/plots/index.md

 - `<DVC_METRIC_Y>` (optional) - field name of the data for the Y axis.
 It can be defined with the `-y` option of the `dvc plot` subcommands.
-The default is the last one found in the metrics file: the last column for CSV/TSV, or the last field for JSON/YAML.
+The default is the last one found in the first row of the metrics file: the last column for CSV/TSV, or the last field for JSON/YAML.

 - `<DVC_METRIC_X_TITLE>` (optional) - field name to display as the X axis label